 Eligible airport projects include, but are not limited to:

 NYSDOT is committed to working with program applicants to ensure the quick implementation of this program so that these investments create jobs; enhance regional economic development; and benefit all New Yorkers and the State’s many visitors.

 Scoring criteria for the Aviation Capital Grant Program have been divided into two categories, project specific and airport specific.
-Project specific criteria are tied directly to the project and include Economic Benefit, Operational Efficiency, and Safety.
-Airport specific criteria are attributable to the airport or the airport sponsor, and include; airport category; the airport’s potential for generating aviation activity; past experience managing grants; quality of the grant application; and the amount of the proposed matching share.
+Project-specific criteria are tied directly to the project and include Economic Benefit, Operational Efficiency, and Safety.
+Airport-specific criteria are attributable to the airport or the airport sponsor, and include the airport’s potential for generating aviation activity and past experience managing grants.

 GrantWatch ID#: 183605